 Pressure ulcers

 Pressure ulcers, also known as pressure sores or bedsores are an injury to the skin and or the tissue underneath.
 They normally occur at a bony prominence such as your heels, ankle or sacrum.
-If you become unwell and have lost weight in combination with moving around less, you can become at risk of pressure ulcers.
+If you become unwell and have lost weight in combination with moving around less, you are at risk of pressure ulcers.
 Anyone can get a pressure ulcer, but the chances increase if you are unwell with pancreatic cancer.

 Pressure ulcers are caused by pressure (and sometimes friction) on the skin.
 Pressure ulcers can develop slowly over time or quite quickly.
 If possible, check your skin for areas that appear discoloured and report any areas of pain to your medical or nursing team.